 Just as we reach the doorway some girls from school walk in, and they giggle about me having Mum’s purse over my shoulder.
 What makes it real bad is both Mum and I are in dark tan clothes today, so the purse goes well with my outfit as well as hers.
 One of the girls, Jan, wiggles her hips and cocks a limp wrist at me while she says, “Oh, look girls, he’s out shopping with his handbag today.”

-Playing up to Jan I sashay over to give her a very light slap on the hand while I say, with a lisp added, “Oooh, you’re so naughty and nasty.”
+Playing up to Jan I sashay over to give her a very light slap on the hand while I say, with a lisp added, “Oooh, you’re so naughty, and nasty.”
 While the rest laugh I’m quick to slip one hand behind her back to pull her to me to kiss her.
 She’s so surprised her mouth is still open when our lips meet.
-I take the opportunity of her distraction to slip my tongue in her mouth to start a deep probing operation while slipping my other hand under her short skirt and inside her panties.
+I take the opportunity of her distraction to slip my tongue into her mouth to start a deep probing operation while slipping my other hand under her short skirt and inside her panties.
 I feel her up real good while I kiss her.

 My sisters are laughing real hard while the other girls are in shock.
 Jan is still stunned when I let her go and withdraw my hand.
 Because Jan is leading the pack none of the others saw me feel her up.
 I smile at her when I say, “Enjoy your shopping, or do you want me to help you choose items and adjust the fit for you?”

-Jan shakes her head ‘no, >’ and she’s very quick to move further into the store with her friends following her while we leave.
+Jan shakes her head no, and she’s very quick to move further into the store with her friends following her while we leave.
 Bron and Cadi are almost wetting themselves laughing at the encounter, because I just put down the biggest put-down artist in the school.
 Jan’s family are very rich, and she has quite a few airs.
 We can’t understand why she goes to our school at all.
 With her family’s money we expect her to be going to one of the very top boarding schools, not a local church run school.
 Oh well, not our worry.

 Bron turns to me, “Ani, what’s gotten into you?
 First you flirt with a woman four or five years older, then you grab Jan to kiss her and feel her up.
 Yes, I saw where your hand went, but I don’t think anyone else did.”
 Cadi gasps about me feeling Jan up, and laughs harder.